bluesky/tiled/docs/source/how-to/direct-client.md

 catalog = from_config("path/to/directory/")
 ```

-## Direct access to the serice-side object
+## Direct access to the service-side object

 For advanced debugging, it is sometimes useful to set aside the client
 entirely and working directly with the "service-side" Catalog object.